 Investments (Pty) Ltd v’s SANRAL and others last year, when Justice Bam AJ, finding for the applicants against SANRAL, in his judgement (case no: 67270/2010) said (p 21,s 27) “I am satisfied that the facts show prima facie that SANRAL failed to comply with the provisions of section 27 (4) of the Act”.
 Section

 27 (4) sets out clear requirements to be meet before the Minister can approve the declaration of a toll road.
-While OUTA’s members have often cited the lack of pro-active engagement from Government
+While OUTA’s supporters have often cited the lack of pro-active engagement from Government

 /SANRAL, the lack of appropriate GFIP eToll consultation has also been put forward by the South African